Omabekee/hackbio-cancer-internship/clustering_essay.md

   <figcaption>Figure 3: Cluster Analysis Pipeline (Chioma Onyido)</figcaption>
 </figure>

-## Applications of Clustering in Cancer Research
+## Case Studies: Applications of Clustering in Cancer Research

 1. **Identification of tumour subtypes/ biomarkers for early diagnosis:** Early diagnosis significantly improves patient survival, reduces treatment costs, and increases our understanding of the tumour immune microenvironment to inform more personalized immunotherapy approaches (Fahami _et al_., 2021)**.** Various domains where clustering algorithms have been applied in this specific area include the detection of genes that have a significant impact on the mortality rate of colon cancer (Fahami _et al_., 2021) and the identification of lung cancer subtypes using gene expression and clinical datasets (Kasa _et al_., 2020).

 2. **Identification of tumour subtypes for risk assessment and prediction:** The heterogeneity of cancers among individuals is evidence that cancer subtypes exist.
 Clustering algorithms coupled with supervised machine learning algorithms are used to categorize patients into specific low-risk and high-risk groups and then propose prediction models or risk score calculators (Guo _et al_., 2021).

 3. **Image segmentation:** K-means and hierarchical clustering have been employed to cluster functional images to identify high-risk sub-volumes in lung cancer (Even _et al_., 2017).
-DBSCAN and deep learning have been used to develop a high-precision lung nodule detector to enable reidentification of previous nodules during lung cancer screening (Chillakuru _et al_., 2021).
+Chillakuru _et al_.
+(2021) have applied DBSCAN and deep learning to develop a high-precision lung nodule detector to enable reidentification of previous nodules during lung cancer screening.

 <figure>
   <img src="images/kmeans_brain_tumor.jpg" alt="Figure 4: K-means Brain Tumour Example in R (Technophiles, 2020)" width="600">